-- Private student loan borrowers and co-signors would be protected by a number of measures that generally prohibit counting the bankruptcy or default of a borrower or co-signor as an event of default.
-Government-funded loans would not be affected. - The Bill would ease requirements for private student loan borrowers to remove defaults from consumer credit reports if they participate in loan rehabilitation programs offered by lenders.
+- Private student loan borrowers and co-signors are protected by a number of measures that generally prohibit counting the bankruptcy or default of a borrower or co-signor as an event of default.
+Government-funded loans are not be affected. - The Act eases requirements for private student loan borrowers to remove defaults from consumer credit reports if they participate in loan rehabilitation programs offered by lenders.